 Before getting into the color combinations, let’s understand some do’s and don’ts while mixing colors.
 Let’s briefly know what goes well with lighter and darker shades.

-Darker colors look perfect with lighter colors but be careful while picking darker colors like cardinal, forest, or maroon.
-These may look amazing on your computer screen, but there are chances of the fabric color to distort the ink color, making them look dull.
-You can also have a look at t shirt design tips
+Darker colors look perfect with lighter colors but you should be more cautious while picking darker colors like cardinal, forest, or maroon.
+These may look amazing on your computer screen, but there are chances of the fabric color distorting the ink color, making them look dull.
+You can also have a look at t-shirt design tips

 These are the complementary colors in the color wheel which make people think that they will pair well, but that is just not fully true.
 It will be more accurate to say that they provide a required balance to each other than to say they go well together.